Rangers vs. Tigers Player Props Betting Odds

-Player props are available for Marcus Semien and Spencer Torkelson, among others, when the Texas Rangers host the Detroit Tigers at Globe Life Field on Monday at 8:05 PM ET.
+Spencer Torkelson and Marcus Semien are among the players with prop bets available when the Detroit Tigers and the Texas Rangers play at Globe Life Field on Tuesday (starting at 8:05 PM ET).

 Bet on this matchup or its props with BetMGM!